MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 ## 3. Add the App Center SDK modules

-The default integration of the SDK uses Cocoapods for iOS.
-If you are not using Cocoapods in your app, you need to integrate the React Native SDK manually for your iOS app.
+The default integration of the SDK uses CocoaPods for iOS.
+If you are not using CocoaPods in your app, you need to integrate the React Native SDK manually for your iOS app.

 ### 3.1 Integrate the SDK automatically

-#### 3.1 Add App Center SDK modules

 1. Open a Terminal and navigate to the root of your React Native project, then enter the following line to add App Center Analytics and Crashes to the app:

 	```
 	npm install appcenter appcenter-analytics appcenter-crashes --save
 	```

+	> [!NOTE]
+	> `--save` or `--save-dev` flag is required in this step.
+React Native will link modules based on dependencies and devDependencies in your `package.json` file.

 	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **appcenter-analytics** and
 	**appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **appcenter** provides general